-Canada, with 0.5 per cent of the world's population, produces about 2 per cent of global CO2 emissions.
-Oil sands account for 8.5 per cent of Canada's GHG emissions and about 0.12 per cent of global GHG emissions.
+Canada, with 0.5 per cent of the world's population, produces less than 1.5 per cent of global CO2 equivalent emissions.
+Oil sands account for 10 per cent of Canada's GHG emissions and about 0.15 per cent of global GHG emissions.

 Greenhouse gas (GHG) emissions are important in a global context.
 Other air emissions associated with oil sands development are important at the local level.
 These emissions include nitrogen dioxide (NO2), sulphur dioxide (SO2) and fine particulate matter, which are primarily created through fuel combustion in facilities and vehicles.

 Learn more about GHG emissions in Canada's oil sands.

 Canada’s Oil Sands Innovation Alliance (COSIA) is an alliance of oil sands producers focused on accelerating the pace of improvement in environmental performance in Canada's oil sands through collaborative action and innovation.